The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: Introduction

 (or else $g(q^{\ell}+1,2^m)=1$ if $m_\ell$ is odd), meaning that every element in $\ff_{q^m}$ can be written as a sum of at most two $(q^{\ell}+1)$-th powers.
 That is, for $a\in \ff_{q^m}$ there exists $x, y \in \ff_{q^m}$ such that $a=x^{q^\ell+1}+y^{q^\ell+1}$.

 In the last section, we focus on the property of being Ramanujan.
-In Theorem \ref{Ram q23} we show that Ramanujan graphs in the family $\mathcal{G}_{q,m}$ can only happen in characteristics 2 and 3.
+In Theorem \ref{Ram q23} we show that Ramanujan graphs in the family $\mathcal{G}_{q,m}$ can occur only in characteristics 2 and 3.
 Moreover, we construct 3 infinite families of Ramanujan graphs (with different degrees of regularity) over $\ff_2$, $\ff_3$ and $\ff_4$.
-In Tables 1--3 we give the the parameters and the spectrum of the first 3 graphs in each of the families.
-The first graph in each family are $\Gamma_{2,4}(1)=srg(16,5,0,2)$ which is the Clebsch graph, the Brouwer-Haemers graph $\Gamma_{3,4}(1) = srg(81,20,1,6)$ and $\Gamma_{4,4}(1) = srg(256,51,2,12)$.
-On the other hand, every graph in $\bar{\mathcal{G}}_{q,m}$ is Ramanujan (Theorem \ref{ram comp}).
-Finally, in Proposition~\ref{ihara} we give an expression for the Ihara's zeta function $Z_\Gamma(u)$ of the graphs, and in Example \ref{ex zetas} we compute $Z_\Gamma(u)$ for the Clebsch and the Brouwer-Haemers graphs.
+In Tables \ref{tabla f2}--\ref{tabla f4} we give the parameters and the spectrum of the first three graphs in each of the families.
+The first graphs in each family are the Clebsch graph $\Gamma_{2,4}(1)=srg(16,5,0,2)$, the Brouwer-Haemers graph $\Gamma_{3,4}(1) = srg(81,20,1,6)$ and $\Gamma_{4,4}(1) = srg(256,51,2,12)$.
+On the other hand, every graph in $\bar{\mathcal{G}}_{q,m}$ is Ramanujan (also Theorem \ref{Ram q23}).
+Since a graph is Ramanujan if and only if the Ihara zeta function $\zeta_\Gamma(t)$ of $\Gamma$ satisfies the Riemann hypothesis in this context (\cite{Ih})}, in Proposition~\ref{ihara} we give an expression of $Z_\Gamma(t)$ for the graphs $\Gamma \in \mathcal{G}_{q,m} \cup \bar{\mathcal{G}}_{q,m}$.
+Finally, in Example \ref{ex zetas} we compute $\zeta_\Gamma(t)$ for the Clebsch and the Brouwer-Haemers graphs (and their complements) and also their complexities (the number of spanning trees).